 How many places are available on the MSc Computer Science?

-We plan to accept 120 students in the first year, distributed across the strands.
+We plan to accept 120 students next year, distributed across the strands.
 For some strands, where individual specialized equipment is required, we may need to cap numbers.

 - FAQ - Application and Registration

 What is the closing date for applications?The closing date for applications is in June 2018.
 Please note that students are processed in order of application and popular course options can fill up quite early.
 Further details are available on the Applications page of the website.

 How do I make an application to the MSc programme in Computer Science at Trinity College Dublin?

 Applications for this course should be made online through Postgraduate Admissions.